Scholarships and Grants

 - Work-to-Learn program for students who aren’t eligible for the federal work program.

 How does this work?

 - Students may contact Career Services and request student worker jobs that may be available.
 Send a resume and cover letter to the supervisor contact information listed on the job description.
-If hired, determination as to whether you are eligible for the federal program or the Work-to-learn program will be determined at the time of hire.
+If hired, determination as to whether you are eligible for the Federal College Work-Study program or the Work-to-Learn program will be determined at the time of hire.

 How will I receive my award?

-- If eligible for Federal College Work-study, your award will be added to your award package.
-Earnings will be paid to you by-weekly based on hours worked and rate of pay.
+- If eligible for Federal College Work-Study, your award will be added to your financial aid offer.
+Earnings will be paid to you semi-monthly based on hours worked and rate of pay.